Imperator Furiosa: Personality

 Furiosa is a strong-willed and moral leader.
-She takes the initiative to save the Five Wives from Immortan Joe with little regard for her own well-being and without any desire for reward, save for redemption.
-She aims to take the Wives to the Green Place, but when she encounters her kin, they tell her that the soil had turned to poison and nothing would grow, and it became a fetid swamp with little more than crows and mud.
+In Furiosa, she repeatedly risks her own life to save others.
+When she sees Dementus's raiders in the Green Place, instead of running back home, she sneaks towards the raiders to try to disable their bikes.
+Twice, she refuses to heed her allies' pleas to leave them and save herself: first, when her mother makes a last stand against Dementus's horde in a narrow canyon, and second, when Jack attempts to distract Dementus's horde by driving into the Bullet Farm.
+In Fury Road, she takes the initiative to save the Five Wives from Immortan Joe with little regard for her own well-being and without any desire for reward, save for personal redemption for offscreen misdeeds.
+She aims to take the Wives to the Green Place, but is devastated to learn that it is now an uninhabitable swamp.

 Her relationship with Max inspires her to return to the Citadel and take it over after killing Immortan Joe, giving the Five Wives and all citizens a safe haven.
-In an interview, Charlize Theron revealed that Furiosa was originally to be a wife of the Imperator, but was infertile: "[George Miller and I] talked about backstory, about how she ended up with no arm and that she was discarded.
+In an interview, Charlize Theron revealed that Furiosa was originally supposed to be another one of Immortan Joe's wives, but was infertile: "[George Miller and I] talked about backstory, about how she ended up with no arm and that she was discarded.
 She couldn't breed, and that was all that she was good for.
 She was stolen from this place, this green place that she's trying to go back to.
 But she was kind of embedded in [the Citadel] for one thing, and when she couldn't deliver on that one thing, she was discarded – and she didn't die.
 And instead... she hid out with those war pups in the world of mechanics, and they almost forgot she was a woman because she grew up like them."
+(Furiosa confirms that Joe purchased Furiosa for his breeding program and that he discards his wives after three failed attempts at breeding a healthy heir.
+However, it does not discuss the infertility plotline, instead suggesting that Furiosa fled on her own.)